 Article 3 of 3

 Isofix is designed to make installing a car seat for your baby or child quick and easy.
-We know from our research, as well as fitting checks carried out by car-seat safety organisations such as Good Egg Safety and Child Seat Safety, that parents and retailers regularly make errors when fitting seats into a car.
+We know from our research, as well as fitting checks carried out by car seat safety organisations such as Good Egg Safety and Child Seat Safety, that parents and retailers regularly make errors when fitting child car seats into a car.

 90% of stores we investigated failed to fit our test car seats correctly.

 What is Isofix?

 Isofix is a child car seat attachment system which uses metal anchor points built into the chassis of the car.
-The Isofix connectors on your child car seat fit on to these.
+The Isofix connectors from your baby or child car seat fit on to these.
 The anchor points are often hidden within the car's seat padding.
 On some car seats, the Isofix connectors are part of the seat itself.
 With others, you have to buy a separate Isofix base to install into your car, and your seat will click on to this.